kyxap1/starred/README.md

 - [deploy-drone](https://github.com/auxilincom/deploy-drone) - Deploy Drone CI to enable continuous integration ⚡️ on your product
 - [cassandra-cluster](https://github.com/dmitry-zhuravlev/cassandra-cluster) - Cassandra cluster with Docker Compose.
 - [initcassandra](https://github.com/ansrivas/initcassandra) - A super hacky way to initialize keyspaces and tables in cassandra using docker-compose.
 - [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 1900+ contributors) framework for managing your zsh configuration.
-Includes 300+ optional plugins (rails, git, OSX, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
+Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [cloudwatch-logmonitoring](https://github.com/shogomuranushi/cloudwatch-logmonitoring) - Log file monitoring for cloudwatch.
 - [docker-elk](https://github.com/roister/docker-elk) - The ELK stack powered by Docker and Compose.
 - [awless-templates](https://github.com/wallix/awless-templates) - Repository of examples for awless templates (see https://github.com/wallix/awless)